srwim/nexus/README.md

 # NEXUS

-Your personal syndicated news site — a **self-updating static site on GitHub Pages**.
-Rate your topics 0–5 stars, set your zipcode, and get a ranked feed plus a daily brief on the site, in your inbox, and in Slack.
+Your personal syndicated news site: a **self-updating static site on GitHub Pages**.
+Rate your topics 0-5 stars, set your zipcode, and get a ranked feed plus a daily brief on the site, in your inbox, and in Slack.
 GitHub rebuilds the news every 30 minutes for free; there is no server to run or pay for.

 ## What's inside